 Areas of study

 Undergraduates can choose from more than 20 majors, nearly 50 minors, and numerous areas of graduate study and professional certificate programs.
-Interdisciplinary programs such as Medical Humanities, Gender, Sexuality and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.
+Interdisciplinary programs such as Medical Humanities and Gender, Sexuality and Women’s Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.